alephmembeth/alephmembeth.github.io/presentations.md

       </td>
       <td>
          <b>Need and Responsibility</b><br>
-         presentation at the annual conference of the Society for the Advancement of Behavioral Economics; National Research University, Higher School of Economics, Moscow; moved online due to pandemic
+         presentation at the annual conference of the Society for the Advancement of Behavioral Economics; National Research University, Higher School of Economics, Moscow; held online due to pandemic
       </td>
    </tr>
    <tr>